mbaumer/us_hep_funding/docs/_states/ME.md

 <a name="ME-02"></a>
 [Back to top](#top)
 ## ME-02 -- Rep. Jared F. Golden (D) -- [Wikipedia](https://en.wikipedia.org/wiki/ME-02)
-## Committees
-Jared F. Golden is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019